Chinese oracle bone

 (Shang Dynasty, about 1500 BC)

-People in China began writing about 1500 BC, more than a thousand years later than people in West Asia or Egypt, but earlier than anyone in Europe, Africa, or Central America.
+January 2017 - People in China began writing about 1500 BC, more than a thousand years later than people in West Asia or Egypt, but earlier than anyone in Europe, Africa, or Central America.
+It's possible they learned about writing from the same Yamnaya herders who brought horses and chariots to China during the Shang Dynasty.
 The earliest writing that we know of from China was on animal bones, which are called "oracle bones" because priests used them to tell the future.
 The writing on these oracle bones is the same writing that people use in modern China, just in an earlier version.
 The signs they used came from pictures, like earlier Egyptian hieroglyphs or Sumerian cuneiform.

 People in early China also wrote on strips of bamboo wood.
 Later on, people also wrote on silk cloth.
 The earliest Chinese literature that we know of probably comes from the later part of the Western Zhou Dynasty about 800 BC (the same time as Homer in Greece) and was written on silk.
 This is the I Ching, a fortune-telling book, like the earlier oracle bones.